KellanStevens/dotfiles/README.md

 - Make a checklist of steps to decommission your computer before wiping your hard drive.
 - Finish Windows 10 Debloat script
 - Finish chocolatey package list installer script
+- Allow users to choose exactly what applications they want to install with chocolatey